 been selected for inclusion in The Best American Poetry (2016, 2017, and 2020), and many poems have been chosen for reprinting by Poetry Daily Verse Daily, and the Orison Anthology.
 Prose has been listed as “notable” in Best American Essays and has appeared in Best Microfictions (2020).

 Check out our masthead & readers.
-We will reopen for submissions from August 1 to October 1, 2021!
+We are currently open for submissions from August 1 to October 1, 2023!